 While keywords are good for ranking, do not go overboard with them.
 Consider the fact that mobile sites have lesser or shorter texts and overuse of keywords and related phrases may disturb the natural flow of content and may end up sounding absurd in many cases.
 Keep a healthy ratio of keywords for text used.

 2. Keywords in External Links

 External links or backlinks are important for SEO.
 If your objective is to gain ranking on Google for a particular keyword, it wouldn’t be wise to put them into anchor text that links out to other websites.
 This may mislead Google into interpreting the link with your potential keyword as a more relevant source to the topic of the page than your website.
 Remember, anchor texts are for you to work.
 Don’t make them work for your competitors.

 Remember to consider the screen size while putting your words there.
 For desktop sites, it would be different.
 As far as mobile sites are concerned, 700 – 1000 words are good enough.

 1. Social Media

-With the rich social engagement of social media can give a boost to your ranking.
-Research shows that on an average, a user spends about 30 minutes on social media like Facebook.
-More than 77% of the content shared on social media is through mobile vide various platforms like Facebook, Twitter, Instagram etc. So, have an engaging strategy involving newsletters, ad targets, invitations etc. on these platforms.
+The rich social engagement of social media can give a boost to your ranking.
+Research shows that on average, a user spends about 30 minutes on social media like Facebook.
+More than 77% of the content shared on social media is through mobivideosdeo on various platforms like Facebook, Twitter, Instagram, etc. So, have an engaging strategy involving newsletters, ad targets, invitations, etc. on these platforms.

-2. Local SEO Local SEO is very important to tap your users from your locale.
-Considering the fact that mobile phones are used by almost everyone and are easy to carry and mostly used to track locations like shops, mobile SEO makes a lot of sense in building a strong presence for your website on the web.
+Local SEO is very important to tap your users from your locale.
+CBecausemobile phones are used by almost everyone and are easy to carry and are mostly used to track locations like shops, mobile SEO makes a lot of sense in building a strong presence for your website on the web.